Igorot people: Bontoc

 Bontoc man with chaklag (headhunter tattoo) and cigar holder, circa 1904.

 The Bontok ethnolinguistic group can be found in the central and east portions of the Mountain Province.
-It mainly consists of the Balangaos and Gaddangs, with a significant portion who identify as part of the Kalinga group.
+The Bontoc ethnic group is primarily situated in the municipality of Bontoc.
+However, the broader Bontoc culture area extends from the municipalities of Bontoc and Sadanga to include Barlig Central and Lias within the Barlig municipality.

+A 1905 sketch map showing the historical extent of the Bontoc culture area, including Barlig and Lias, while excluding the Balangao territories further east.

 The Bontok live in a mountainous territory, particularly close to the Chico River and its tributaries.
 Mineral resources (gold, copper, limestone, gypsum) can be found in the mountain areas.
 Gold, in particular, has been traditionally extracted from the Bontoc municipality.

 Bontoc man with falfeg (spear) and pinangas (battle axe), circa 1935.

 The Chico River provides sand, gravel, and white clay, while the forests of Barlig and Sadanga within the area have rattan, bamboo and pine trees.
 They are the second largest group in the Mountain Province.
 The Bontoc live on the banks of the Chico River.
 They speak Bontoc and Ilocano.
 They formerly practiced head-hunting and had distinctive body tattoos.
 The Bontoc describe three types of tattoos: The chak-lag′, the tattooed chest of the head taker; pong′-o, the tattooed arms of men and women; and fa′-tĕk, for all other tattoos of both sexes.
 Women were tattooed on the arms only.